bigbosstony/N00769714.github.io/README.md

 ### 2.1.1 Goal

-This project will combine Raspberry Pi and a GPS module together to make a portable GPS tracking device.
-As the device is running, the gps module will keep updating the current location to the server, and users can access those data by their smartphone.
+This project will combine Raspberry Pi, Philips Hue and the bridge, connect all the device by internet.
+Control lights using smartphone.

 ### 2.1.2 Targeted Users

-This real time tracking devce is for vehicles track down, for people who go out for hiking or biking, for kids and elderly.
+Tech-fans, with modern technology to build smart home accessories.

 ### 2.1.3 Overview Of Product

-PiGPS Tracker includes a Raspberry 2 Model B, a GPS module, battery power supply(Or rechargable battery pack), GPS Antenna(if needed), USB to TTL Adapter.
+PiHue includes a Raspberry 2 Model B, Philips Hue bulbs, bridge, an android or iOS device and a router.

 2.2 System Perspective
 ----------------------